 Do you also take criticism for the work you’ve done?

 We tend to criticize each other in our internal circle in both a positive and constructive way.
 Moreover, we get criticism or feedback from the outside world or interns/freelancers all the time.
 I believe that being open to communication is the first step in doing nice work.

-Canal180 is known for presentation of ‘the other stories’.
-How long does the creative process take if one wants to provide inventive design?
+Canal180 is known for the presentation of ‘the other stories’.
+How long does the creative process take if one wants to provide the inventive design?

 I asked this question so as to find out whether you see some correlation between the production time period and the actual quality of the video itself.

 To be honest, when talking about Canal180, I strongly feel that we’re super lucky to have such an amount of bright minds gathered together.
 It is a very interesting group of shy people focused on doing their stuff and following what’s happening in the world.
 We are the other stories, the other television – so when we talk about what’s going on around we want to provide the opposite of the mainstream – the counter-culture.
 Going one direction makes lean towards the other option.
 If there’s a huge video production, maybe all of it could go back to making more photos.
 If the market’s full of digital photos, we could opt for more of the analogue ones.
 What I’m saying is simply a metaphor: when people are not happy about the stuff they do, the idea of a difference is what challenges them to move forward and try new things.

 Doesn’t the image of making something creative and original – new – each year, contradict what is typical for known names?
 What’s the relationship between innovative/inventive vs. the brand’s face?